Aisle5Oakland/aisle5oakland.github.io/_beermenu/28-Track-7-Hoppy-Palm-Pale.md

  - is_malty: " "
  - is_sour: " "
  - is_fruity: " "
 long_desc: "The product of that hop selection, Hoppy Palm Pale Ale, has been aggressively dry-hopped with Cascade, Chinook, and Galaxy hops, producing an American Pale Ale with a light body and minimal sweetness.
-If you pay close attention, you’ll notice tropical notes from the Galaxy hops, with the Cascade hops giving it a hint of citrus as well."
+If you pay close attention, you’ll notice tropical notes from the Galaxy hops, with the Cascade hops giving it a hint of citrus as well. "
 ---